 We immediately remove MAC addresses associated with un-authenticated devices from any probing requests received.
 This data therefore contains no unique identifier and is anonymous.
 We will also not process these probing requests for the purposes described below.

 If you would like to stop your device from sending out probing requests, you can turn off Wi-Fi on your device, turn your device off or put the device into airplane mode while at our stations.

-If the device has been signed up for free Wi-Fi on the London Underground network, the device will disclose its genuine MAC address.
+If the device has been signed up for free Wi-Fi on the London Underground network and the Elizabeth line stations noted above, the device will disclose its genuine MAC address.
 This is known as an authenticated device.